 Angel Island State Park

 Free.
 No dogs.
-Ferry service: San Francisco departures from Pier 39 at Fisherman’s Wharf & the Ferry Bldg. on The Embarcadero.
-East Bay departures from Jack London Square.
+Ferry service: San Francisco departures from Pier 41 at Fisherman’s Wharf & the Ferry Bldg. on The Embarcadero.
+East Bay departures from Jack London Square (seasonal).
 Tiburon ferry departures from 21 Main St.

 Half the fun of a trip to Angel Island is the scenic ferry ride over.
 Visitors disembark at Ayala Cove, as did the first explorers who sailed into the bay.
 Picnic tables, barbecue facilities, and a pleasant little beach for sunbathing are nearby.
-Packing along a picnic is highly recommended, but the island does have its own Angel Island Cafe.
+Packing along a picnic is highly recommended, but the island does have its own Angel Island Cafe, which has oysters and live music on weekends (seasonal) and with an advance order will have a box lunch available to pick up when you arrive..
 Approximately 12 miles of well-marked trails and paved roads allow hikers to completely circle the 740-acre island--the largest on the bay.
 Some lead to old military ruins that are reminders of the island’s past as a detention center for immigrants from 1910 to 1940 (the island was once called the “Ellis Island of the West”), as a prisoner-of-war processing facility, and as a Nike missile defense base from 1955 to 1962.
 A 3.2-mile loop trail leads from the cove to the top of 781-foot-high Mount Livermore, where a picnic area and 360-degree view await.
 A park map is available at the Visitors Center, and guided tours are scheduled.
 Except for Park Service vehicles, cars are not permitted on the island.
-Open-air trams circle the island via the 5-mile perimeter road, and bikes may be brought over on theferry or rented on the island.
+Open-air trams circle the island via the 5-mile Perimeter Road, and bikes may be brought over on theferry or rented on the island.

 image cMichael Morgan, courtesy of Sea Trek Kayak